Get

 The gruesome practice of baiting (pitting dogs against a tethered bull or bear) was introduced to Great Britain in the 13th century.
 By the 17th century, this bloody sport reached its peak and was almost as popular as theater.
 Back then, there were dozens of venues in GB and around the world built for the sole purpose of holding bull or bear-baiting events.

 But the roots of the Bull Terrier breed take us back to the 1830s when cruel animal sports were banned.
 However, while that did largely put a stop to bull/bear baiting, the audience that liked the spectacle didn’t go anywhere.
 That’s when pit fighting was invented.
-People that used to run baiting events took the “show” underground (like in cellars and basements), where the law couldn’t reach them.
+People who used to run baiting events took the “show” underground (like in cellars and basements), where the law couldn’t reach them.

 What Is Dogfighting?
 Which Breeds Were Involved in It?